Introduction to Contacts, Leads, and Targets

 Target lists feed into a campaign; leads are targets that responded to a campaign; and contacts are highly qualified leads that are part of a longer-term selling process.

-Beginning with version 9.1.0, each user's license type (e.g. Sugar Serve) determines what functionality is available as described in the User Management documentation.
+Beginning with version 9.1.0, each user's license type (e.g. Sugar Serve) determines what functionality is available as described in the License Types Matrix documentation.
 The Targets and Leads modules covered in this article are not available for Sugar Serve users.

 A target, sometimes called a suspect or prospect in other CRM systems, represents an individual about whom you know little.
 Targets are transitory and can be mopped up, deleted, and scrubbed to no lasting effect.
 This is because there is virtually nothing of importance that can be associated to a target-no cases, quotes, etc. Targets are therefore transitory-unless they are qualified to be deemed a lead in which case you convert the target to a lead.
 For many Sugar customers, converting a target to a lead is representative of the handoff of the individual between Marketing and Sales.
 Targets that do not meet your qualification criteria are not converted to leads and can be recycled into subsequent campaigns or deleted.
 In essence, such targets stay in Marketing.
 For simplicity, targets are grouped into target lists in campaigns.
 In fact, the whole notion of a target appears only within the context of Sugar campaigns.
 You might obtain targets from purchased lists of emails or from trade shows your company has attended.